wp-plugins/sexy-contact-form/readme.txt

 ### Features:
 * All texts are fully customizable.
-You can controll them throgh administrator.
+You can controll them throgh wp-admin.
 No need to modify text files!
 * Customizable look and feel with live preview - Create your own skin using our sexy Template Creator.
 [See Demo](http://creative-solutions.net/wordpress/creative-contact-form/template-creator-demo)
 * Flexible field types: name, email, phone, address, url, number, textarea, select, multiple select, checkbox, radio.
 * Completely new checkbox, radio selection effect, implemented special for "SEXY" extensions!